-In this paper, the design of optimal receive filter banks for frequency division multiple access (FDMA) over frequency selective channels is investigated.
+In this paper, the design of optimal receive filter banks for transmultiplexer-based data transmission over frequency selective channels is investigated.
 A new design strategy based on the principle of memory truncation, rather than equalization, is presented.
-Through the receive filters, each subchannel is truncated to a pre-defined length, and the final data recovery is carried out via low complexity Viterbi detectors.
-Both closed form designs and adaptive techniques are discussed.
-Design examples are presented for high speed transmission over copper wires.
-The examples show that memory truncation allows significant performance improvements over the often used MMSE equalization.
+Through the receive filters, each subchannel is truncated to a certain length, and the actual data detection is then carried out via low-complexity, independently operating Viterbi detectors.
+Design examples are presented for high-speed transmission over copper wires.
+The examples show that memory truncation allows significant performance improvements over MMSE equalization.